LSU-UE5/UE5-Materials/masks/README.md

 ##### `Step 5.`\|`UE5MAT`| :small_orange_diamond:

 Lets add these two nodes together.
-Right click and type `add` to put a **Add** node on the graph and hook the **Texture Sample | RGB** output with the **Constant 3** output.
-The addition will keep the white white, but make the black the green that was created.
+Right click and type `add` to put a **Add** node on the graph and hook the **Texture Sample | RGB** output with the **MF_BaseColor | Basae Color** output.
+The addition will keep it solid white.
+But when we tinit it, the white section will change and the black portion will stay black.

 Connect the output of the **Add** node to the **Base Color** node and look at the result on the sphere.
-You should see a green dot on a white background.
+You should see a a solid white sphere.

 ![connect add to render node](images/addSample.png)